 Splitting up a family with children is just a sad business.
 Even if it is necessary.
 If a couple must divorce, the children should be given top priority.
 A child of divorce still needs both parents.
 So, even though a couple will be physically separated by divorce, they will forever remain joined by their child.
-There are four main issues in a Dallas or Collin County, Texas child custody case:
+There are four main issues in a Plano or Collin County, Texas child custody case:

 Where will the child primarily live;